While some of you might want to commit to the iPhone XR in 2018, others will want to hold out for a few more days, a few more weeks, or longer.

 The iPhone XR starts at $750 (by comparison, the iPhone XS starts at $999) though it goes all the way up to $900.
 It’s cheaper than the iPhone XS, but it’s still a pretty expensive phone.

 Spending $750 or more on a new smartphone is a tough decision for a lot of you.
-That said, there are some great reasons to think about buying the iPhone XR in November or in the weeks ahead.
+That said, there are some great reasons to think about buying the iPhone XR in December or sometime next year.

 There are some iPhone XR deals out there right now, but most of them require you to trade-in your current phone.
 In order to get the most money back, that phone needs to be in great working condition.
 If you’re looking for a straight price cut, you’re going to have to wait.